-This inundation risk has consequences when identifying opportunities for investments in these towns, creating the need to consider resilience, and future cost associated with inundation.
-This could include designing for these events, or potential risk of projects being required to be moved out of the hazard areas sometime in the future.
+This inundation risk has consequences when identifying opportunities for investments in these towns, creating the need to consider resilience and future cost associated with inundation.
+This could include designing for these events or relocation.

 Sea-level rise also raises concerns with community resilience and access to lifeline infrastructure.
 As sea-level rises over the next century, detailed consideration of the future needs of the transport network, communications, power supply and community facilities along the shoreline is required.